Ellie White: ‘I was told Fergie watched The Windsors and felt really guilty’

-‘Someone told me Fergie watched The Windsors and I felt really guilty’: Ellie White on playing Princess Beatrice
+Ellie White on The Windsors: ‘Someone told me Fergie watched and I felt really guilty’

 The comedian talks to Isobel Lewis about palace gossip, the worrying future of the Edinburgh Fringe and nervous burping